 • one of the reactions with a seasonal and year-round type of negative response of the body, often develops simultaneously with a runny nose;

-• signs: redness of the conjunctiva, active, itching and swelling of the eyelids.
-The patient feels discomfort, sometimes photophobia develops.
-An unpleasant sign is peeling of the skin with an increase in the dryness of the epidermis on the eyelids;
+• signs: redness of the conjunctiva, active itching and swelling of the eyelids.
+The patient feels discomfort and sometimes photophobia develops.
+An unpleasant sign is peeling of the skin with increased dryness of the epidermis on the eyelids;

-• causes: , bacterial, viral and fungal infections, exposure to allergens, reaction to taking or instillation of a certain medication, eye surgery with suturing, wearing contact lenses;
+• reasons: bacterial, viral and fungal infections, exposure to allergens, reaction to taking or instilling a certain medication, eye surgery with sutures, wearing contact lenses;

-• special, regular wet cleaning in the home, protection of the eyes from pollen and fluff during seasonal reactions are needed.
+• We need special, regular wet cleaning of the home, eye protection from pollen and fluff during seasonal reactions.

-Knowing the signs, causes of the main types and types of allergies, along with preventive measures, preserves health.
-Strong immunity, elimination of contact with an irritant, absence of chronic pathologies, proper diet are factors that reduce the risk of relapses after stopping an allergic reaction.
+Knowledge of the signs, causes of the main types and types of allergies, along with preventive measures, keeps you healthy.
+Strong immunity, elimination of contact with the irritant, absence of chronic pathologies, proper diet are factors that reduce the risk of relapse after stopping the allergic reaction.

 Allergy is a disease that has manifestations of a very different nature.
-A considerable number of diverse signs of an allergic reaction is due to the fact that, depending on the allergen itself, different organs and tissues can be involved in these processes.
-The degree of intensity, as well as differences in the manifestations of the disease, in addition to various ways of interacting with the allergen, as well as the characteristics of the disorder, are associated with the patient's individual tendency to certain allergic manifestations.
+A considerable number of diverse signs of an allergic reaction are due to the fact that, depending on the allergen itself, different organs and tissues can be involved in these processes.
+The degree of intensity, as well as differences in the manifestations of the disease, in addition to the different ways of interaction with the allergen, as well as the characteristics of the disorder, are associated with the individual propensity of the patient to certain allergic manifestations.

 Skin manifestations of allergies

-Signs of allergy on the skin are one of the most characteristic manifestations of this disease.
-It is by the presence of various rashes that the patient understands that his body does not accept certain materials, cosmetics, food or drugs.
+Signs of skin allergies are one of the most characteristic manifestations of this disease.
+It is by the presence of various rashes that the patient understands that his body does not accept certain materials, cosmetics, food or medications.
 Skin allergy rashes can appear anywhere.
-Their intensity can also be varied, from a couple of minor spots to the defeat of half or more of the skin surface.
+Their intensity can also be varied, from a couple of minor spots to affecting half or more of the skin surface.

-The rash can develop instantly, without any precursors, or it can develop sequentially, with a gradual increase in symptoms and the appearance of new signs.
+The rash can develop instantly, without any warning signs, or it can develop sequentially, with a gradual increase in symptoms and the appearance of new signs.

 Types of skin rashes: